grunch/grunch.dev/content/blog/rgbnode_tutorial.md

 ```bash
 alias bcli="bitcoin-cli -testnet"
 ```
-Let's list our unspent output transactions and select two, one will be the `issuance_utxo` and the other one `change_utxo`, it doesn't matter which is which, the important thing is that the issuer has control of these two utxo.
+Let's list our unspent output transactions and select two, one will be the `issuance_utxo` and the other one `change_utxo`, it doesn't matter which is which, the important thing is that the issuer has control of these two UTXO.

 ```bash
 $ bcli listunspent